 We implement our techniques into a system we call NAUTILUS.
 It runs on top of the popular DL libraries Keras and TensorFlow [4].
-NAUTILUS is tailored to limited-resource settings such as workstations and personal computers, which cover a vast majority of DTL use cases [45].
+NAUTILUS is tailored to limited-resource settings such as workstations and personal computers, which cover a vast majority of DTL use cases [48].
 NAUTILUS provides easy-to-use APIs to specify the DTL workload over evolving training data and optimizes DTL model selection.
-We evaluate NAUTILUS empirically on five workloads, including one from an influential NLP publication [17], on two benchmark ML datasets: CoNLL [71] and Malaria [56].
-NAU-TILUS avoids many compute redundancies and significantly reduces training and I/O overheads enabling up to 5X model selection time reductions.
-Thus, NAUTILUS significantly reduces system resource costs and also improves human productivity (i.e., less waiting time between model selection cycles) of DTL workloads.
+We evaluate NAUTILUS empirically on five workloads, including one from an influential NLP publication [18], on two benchmark ML datasets: CoNLL [73] and Malaria [58].
+NAU-TILUS avoids many compute redundancies and significantly reduces training and I/O overheads, enabling up to 5X reduction in model selection runtimes.
+Thus, NAUTILUS significantly reduces system resource costs and also improves human productivity (i.e., less waiting time between model selection cycles) for DTL workloads.
 Overall, this paper makes the following contributions:

-- To the best of our knowledge, this is the first paper to formalize and optimize deep transfer learning (DTL) workloads over evolving training data from a data management standpoint. - We cast the iterative training of DL models with frozen layers as a new instance of MQO and present a materialization optimization technique to reduce redundant computations of DTL workloads. - We present model fusion optimization, which builds on top our materialization optimization to further reduce redundant computations and model training overheads of DTL workloads. - We implement our ideas into a data system called NAUTILUS and perform an extensive empirical evaluation using five end-to-end workloads on two benchmark ML datasets.
+- To the best of our knowledge, this is the first paper to formalize and optimize deep transfer learning (DTL) workloads over evolving training data from a data management standpoint. - We reimagine iterative training of DL models with frozen layers as a new instance of MQO and present a materialization optimization technique to reduce redundant computations of DTL workloads. - We present model fusion optimization, which builds on top our materialization optimization, to further reduce redundant computations and model training overheads of DTL workloads. - We implement our ideas into a data system called NAUTILUS and perform an extensive empirical evaluation using 5 end-to-end workloads on two benchmark ML datasets.
 NAUTILUS reduces DTL model selection runtimes by up to 80% in some cases.